toonnyy8-notes/SpeechLMScore/slides.md

 <p class="text-xl">

-In order to truly replace manual evaluation, many recent studies have collected **Speech and Corresponding Subjective Scores** to train scoring models.
+In order to truly replace human evaluation, many recent studies have collected **Speech and Corresponding Subjective Scores** to train scoring models.

 Nevertheless, **the Scarcity of Data** due to the high collection cost makes **the Generalization Ability** of these supervised models **Need to be Improved**.